 From Audacity Manual

-Legend for symbols displayed on the ruler
+Symbols displayed on the Timeline ruler

-- To start "Quick-Play" of a region (even if the track is already playing, recording or paused), hover over the Timeline until the mouse cursor changes to a hand, then drag in either direction and release.
+- Quick-Play region: A region in the Timeline that plays immediately when dragged with the mouse, even if audio is already playing elsewhere.
+It is shown by thick left-pointing and right-pointing arrowheads connected by a line.
+By default, Quick-Play does not modify the position of the editing cursor or region in the waveform (this behavior may be changed in the Timeline context menu).
+To start "Quick-Play" of a region (even if the track is already playing or paused from playing), hover over the Timeline until the mouse pointer changes to a hand, then drag in either direction and release.
 Playback will continue to the end of the Quick-Play region.

 - If you just want to play from a particular point to the end of the project, click in the Timeline at the point from which you want playback to start or restart.
 The Quick-Play cursor is then shown only by a left-pointing arrowhead.
 Playback will continue to the end of the project.